Rating:

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical canned dog food.

-When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned product containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned product containing a moderate amount of meat.

 Bottom line?